Alyssa2026/LTL-Web-Demo/README.md

 Holds all the frontend components of the demo

 #### Src
-Hold all the relevant code that constructs the frontend demo
+Holds all the relevant code that constructs the frontend demo

 * App.js creates a path from the homepage to demopage
 * DemoPage.js creates the demopage